sam-caldwell/life/README.md

     distance from the predator in order to survive.
 - Eat:
   - Allowed if the actor’s species letter is greater than the target’s (e.g., B can eat A; A cannot eat B).
-  - Same-species eating is allowed only if the actor’s weight is < 10.
+  - Same-species eating is allowed only if the actor’s weight is < 10 and the species letter is A–R. Species S–Z cannot eat their own kind.
   - On success, the actor gains the target’s weight (capped at 100).
 - Push:
   - If heavier,